EetuKiiskila/WakaFree/README.md

 - -t / --totals: Shows total times.
 Use a string with l or L for programming languages, e or E for editors and o or O for operating systems.
 - FILE: The path for the file that contains the statistics from WakaTime.
 Can be downloaded from WakaTime by going to Settings &#8594; Personal settings &#8594; Account &#8594; Export.

+The program might not always manage to show the figures.
+This seems to be an issue with Plotly.
+In case this happens, simply run the program again.

 ## Suomi

 Voit käyttää tätä ohjelmaa WakaTimen keräämien tietojen näyttämiseen.
 Voit myös tallentaa ohjelman piirtämät kaaviot.
 En kannusta ketään käyttämään tätä ohjelmaa.
 Jos sinulla on varaa, kannattaa harkita WakaTimen tukemista rahallisesti.